projectcalico/calicoctl/docs/cni/kubernetes/VagrantCoreOS.md

 ### 1.3 Startup and SSH

 Edit `calico-containers/docs/cni/cloud-config/node-config.yaml` and uncomment the line in `/etc/hosts` so that the nodes can resolve the hostname `kubernetes-master`.
-The line should look like this:
+The file should look like this after you have made the change:
 ```
+# Uncomment the following line when running on Vagrant, or another
+# provider that does not contain a DNS serivce with which to
+# resolve the hostname `kubernetes-master`
+#
 172.18.18.101   kubernetes-master
+127.0.0.1       localhost
 ```

-Edit `calico-containers/docs/cni/cloud-config/master-config.yaml` and comment the following line in `calico-node.service` to disabled IP-in-IP, which is not needed for this guide.
+Edit `calico-containers/docs/cni/cloud-config/master-config.yaml` and comment the following line in `calico-node.service` to disable IP-in-IP, which is not needed for this guide.
 ```
 ExecStartPre=/opt/bin/calicoctl pool add 192.168.0.0/16 --ipip --nat-outgoing
 ```